2create2/CYZ/README.md

 The "Why?":

-Other more common apps, are increacingly becomming less secure and less trusted.
+Other more common apps, are increacingly becoming less secure and less trusted.
 CYZ attempts to fill that void, by putting the user in control.